kbonnen/NeuromatchTeachingDemo/README.md

 * ~3 mins: Work through part of the tutorial explaining the code and typing in solutions as you go.

 ## How we will evaluate your video
-We are looking for people who know their content knowledge and who are able to communicate well.
+We are looking for people who are able to communicate well.
 We’re looking for quality over quantity, so don’t feel pressured to rush through everything.
 Instead, make sure the content you do get to is clear and easy to follow.

 ## Recording the video
 Because we are planning using Zoom during the Neuromatch Academy summer course, we’d like you to record your lesson using Zoom (instructions below).
 It should be a “single take” and you shouldn’t do any post-production work on the video.
 Don’t fuss about production quality!
 We are more interested in who you are than on the quality of your audio :-).